‘With Friends Like These’ – A Look at Comforting Others in Crisis

 Job’s comforters had nothing to share because they were confused and spiritually empty.
 Their mixed-up understanding of God led them to believe that Job’s misfortune was the result of some sin Job and his family had committed.
 In their thinking, Job needed only to repent of his hidden sins, and God would reward him by restoring his health and prosperity.

-Their flawed premise becomes apparent when we hear the “comfort” Bildad offered: “Does the Almighty pervert what is right?
+Their flawed premise becomes apparent when we hear the “comfort” Bildad offered: “Does God pervert justice?
+Does the Almighty pervert what is right?
 When your children sinned against him, he gave them over to the penalty of their sin.
-But if you look to God and plead with the Almighty, if you are pure and upright, even now he will rouse himself on your behalf and restore you to your rightful place” (Job 8:3-6).
+5 But if you will seek God earnestly and plead with the Almighty, if you are pure and upright, even now he will rouse himself on your behalf and restore you to your prosperous state” (Job 8:3-6).

 If a person doesn’t know what to say to the sorrowing, it’s best to say nothing at all.
 Better to say nothing than to give bad advice.
 In the face of tragedy, fluffy chitchat and empty platitudes don’t cut it.